strmlineapp-ux/agileflow/src/docs/design-system.md

     -   `flex-grow-0` and `flex-shrink-0` **must** be used on draggable items.
 This prevents the remaining items in a row from expanding or shrinking, which causes the grid to reflow unstably when an item is being dragged.
 -   **Initiating a Drag**: To provide a clean, handle-free interface, the drag action is initiated by clicking and dragging any non-interactive part of the card.
 The drag listener from `dnd-kit`'s `useSortable` hook is applied to the main card container.
 -   **Click vs. Drag**: The `@dnd-kit` library can differentiate between a single click and a drag action.
 This is achieved by adding an `onClick` handler to the same element as the drag listeners.
 The handler must check the `isDragging` state provided by the `useSortable` hook and prevent the click action from executing if a drag is in progress.
 The default state for cards is **collapsed**.
 Clicking the card toggles its expanded state to reveal more details (e.g., the URL path on a Page card).
--   **Preventing Interaction Conflicts**: To allow buttons, popovers, and other controls *inside* the draggable card to function correctly, they must stop the `pointerdown` event from propagating up to the card's drag listener. **This is a critical implementation detail and must be done by adding `onPointerDown={(e) => e.stopPropagation()}` to every interactive element within the card.** This ensures a click on a button performs the button's action, while a click-and-drag on the card's background initiates a drag.
+-   **Preventing Interaction Conflicts**:
+    -   To allow buttons, popovers, and other controls *inside* the draggable card to function correctly, they must stop the `pointerdown` event from propagating up to the card's drag listener. **This is a critical implementation detail and must be done by adding `onPointerDown={(e) => e.stopPropagation()}` to every interactive element within the card.**
+    -   To prevent conflicts with keyboard interactions inside a card (like an **Inline Editor**), the `useSortable` hook for the draggable card **must** be temporarily disabled while the internal component is in an editing state.
+This is done by passing a `disabled: isEditing` flag to the hook, preventing `@dnd-kit`'s keyboard listeners (e.g., spacebar to lift) from firing while the user is typing.
 -   **Visual Feedback**: To provide feedback without disrupting layout, visual changes (like a `shadow` or `opacity`) should be applied directly to the inner component based on the `isDragging` prop provided by `dnd-kit`'s `useSortable` hook.
 The draggable wrapper itself should remain untouched.
 -   **Internal Card Layout**: Each card is structured for clarity.
 The header contains the primary entity identifier (icon and name) and contextual controls.
 To keep cards compact, headers and content areas should use minimal padding (e.g., `p-2`).
 Titles should be configured to wrap gracefully to handle longer text.
 -   **User Item Display**: When users are displayed as items within a management card (e.g., `TeamCard`), they are presented **without a border**.
 Each user item must display their avatar, full name, and professional title underneath the name for consistency.